henrywu2019/BentoML/docs/source/deployment/kfserving.rst

-KFServing enables serverless inference on Kubernetes cluster for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn and etc. BentoServices can easily deploy to KFServing and take advantage of what KFServing offers.
+KFServing enables serverless inference on Kubernetes cluster for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn and etc. MyModels can easily deploy to KFServing and take advantage of what KFServing offers.

 This guide demonstrates how to serve a scikit-learn based iris classifier model with